How Rick Santorum Got A Haircut And Revived The GOP's Obamacare Repeal Effort

 Santorum said, "I think that came about because we're putting together a plan here in health care that people are looking at and saying, gee, why couldn't our leadership do something like that?"

-On Tuesday, Santorum was back on Capitol Hill, pitching Senate Republicans on the bill, called "Graham-Cassidy."
-It's gone from an idea in a barber's chair, to something that now appears to have a shot of passing.
+On Tuesday, Santorum was back on Capitol Hill, pitching Senate Republicans on the bill, now known as Graham-Cassidy.
+It's gone from an idea in a barber's chair to something that appears to have a shot of passing.